aswinkrishna21/Boston-Housing/README.md

 # Boston-Housing

-Predicting the prices of houses in the Boston Area
+This is one of the first projects, any beginner Data Science Enthusiast undertakes.
+It involves a simple Regression fit to the given dataset of houses in Boston, MA, USA.